Stuffed pumpkin with Asian pork belly

 Recipe by Freddy Boetzelen

-The man behind the coals: Frederik, or Freddy for short, is a trained chef and professional BBQer and lives in the Allgäu region.
-The self-confessed globetrotter draws inspiration from the world's most diverse treasure troves for his culinary creations.
+The man behind the coals: Frederik, or Freddy for short, is a trained chef and professional BBQer who lives in the Allgäu region.
+The self-proclaimed globetrotter draws inspiration from the world's diverse treasure troves for his culinary creations.

 Exclusive FIRE&FOOD recipe for autumn